2600hz/kazoo/doc/reference/routing.md

 ## How Kazoo rates

-Rating is done by HotOrNot:
+Rating is done by Hotornot:

 1. Searches for rate in global rate deck matching the normalized dialed number
    * Breaks number into all possible prefixes